On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

 coincide, whence a fortiori $P$ and $Q$ coincide as elements of $(X_{n})_{n}(Y)$. \end{proof}

-It is now easy to construct localized Greenberg realizations for affine $R(S)[1/a]$-schemes which are of finite type.
+It is now straight forward to construct localized Greenberg realizations for affine $\mathbf{R}(S)[1/a]$-schemes of finite type.

-\begin{prop} Let $X$ be an affine scheme of finite type over $R(S)[1/a]$, and assume that $R$ is isomorphic as an $S$-scheme to some affine space over $S$.
-Then there exists an $S$-ind-scheme which represents the functor $Y\mapsto X(R(Y)[1/a])$ on the category of (quasi-compact) $S$-schemes. \end{prop}
+\begin{proposition} Let $X$ be an affine scheme of finite type over $\mathbf{R}(S)[1/a]$, and assume that $\mathbf{R}$ is isomorphic as an $S$-scheme to some affine space over $S$.
+Then there exists an $S$-ind-scheme which represents the functor $Y\mapsto X(\mathbf{R}(Y)[1/a])$ on the category of (quasi-compact) $S$-schemes. \end{proposition}

-\begin{proof} Fix a closed immersion $X\subset \Aff_{R(S)[1/a]}^{d}$ and let $(X_{n})_{n}$ be as above.
-Now apply Greenberg realization to the $R(S)$-schemes $X_{n}$ and their transition maps.
+\begin{proof} Fix a closed immersion $X\subset \Aff_{\mathbf{R}(S)[1/a]}^{d}$ and let $(X_{n})_{n}$ be as above.
+Now apply Greenberg realization to the $\mathbf{R}(S)$-schemes $X_{n}$ and their transition maps.
 I claim that the resulting $S$-ind-scheme $(FX_{n})_{n}$ has the desired form.
 Indeed, we have

-where the second equality is by definition of Greenberg realization, and the third one follows from the previous lemma. \end{proof}
+where the second equality is by the definition of Greenberg realization, and the third one follows from Lemma \ref{lemIndSchemeRepr}. \end{proof}

-\begin{ex} Let us illustrate this in our standard situation of Witt vectors of infinite length over a (perfect) field $k$.
+\begin{example} Let us illustrate this in our standard situation of $p$-typical Witt vectors of infinite length over a (perfect) field $k$.
 Let $X=\Aff_{\W(k)[1/p]}^{d}$.
-Then the $k$-ind scheme which is the localized Greenberg realization of $X$ is given (up to isomorphism) by the inductive system
+Then the $k$-ind-scheme which is the localized Greenberg realization of $X$ is given (up to isomorphism) by the inductive system